OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 To validate our conclusions, we measured the phosphorylation kinetics of purified mutant LAT peptides by Lck.
 Simultaneous mutation to alanine of several glutamates located five to seven residues upstream of LAT Tyr 226 had no measurable effect on phosphorylation by Lck, and mutation of those residues to lysine only reduced the rate of phosphorylation modestly (Figure 6—figure supplement 1).
 The same mutations to lysine in LAT reduced the rate of Tyr 226 phosphorylation by ZAP-70 by more than 80% (Figure 5—figure supplement 2).
 Mutation of Glu 231 (+5 position) to alanine caused a two-fold increase in the Lck-catalyzed rate of LAT Tyr 226 phosphorylation, suggesting that a downstream negative charge on substrates might repel Lck, and this rate was further enhanced by mutation of that same glutamate residue to lysine (Figure 6—figure supplement 1).
 By contrast, the E231K mutation had a negative impact on LAT Tyr 226 phosphorylation by ZAP-70 (Figure 5—figure supplement 2).
 These observations explain why Lck phosphorylates LAT Tyr 127 with moderate efficiency: this is the only ZAP-70 substrate without a negatively-charged residue downstream of the tyrosine (Figure 3A).

-## ZAP-70 substrate recognition is governed by a positively-charged region surrounding the kinase active site
+### ZAP-70 substrate recognition is governed by a positively-charged region surrounding the kinase active site

-Unlike Lck, ZAP-70 has a relatively large positively-charged patch surrounding the binding site for peptide substrates, which provides potential contact points for substrate residues both upstream and downstream of the tyrosine (
+Unlike Lck, ZAP-70 has a relatively large positively-charged patch surrounding the binding site for peptide substrates, which provides potential contact points for substrate residues both upstream and downstream of the tyrosine (Figures 7A and B).
+This region in ZAP-70 has at least ten lysine and arginine residues and only three negatively-charged residues, one of which is required for catalysis (Asp 461).
+To identify interactions that might dictate substrate recognition, we ran molecular dynamics simulations of the ZAP-70 kinase domain bound to a peptide spanning LAT residues 219 to 233 (surrounding Tyr 226).
+Using the structure of the substrate-bound insulin receptor kinase domain as a guide (Hubbard, 1997; Parang et al., 2001), we built a model of the ZAP-70 kinase domain in an active conformation, bound to the LAT peptide, ATP, and two Mg2+ ions (there are no crystal structures of substrate complexes of ZAP-70).
+The peptide was modeled into the active site by docking the tyrosine residue and the three residues immediately after it so that they form an antiparallel β sheet with the activation loop, as seen in tyrosine kinase-substrate co-crystal structures (Bose et al., 2006; Hubbard, 1997; Levinson et al., 2006; Parang et al., 2001; Zhang et al., 2006).
+The remaining peptide residues were modeled in an arbitrary conformation, projecting into the solvent and away from the kinase domain (Figure 7—figure supplement 1).

 ![Figure 7.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-v4.jpg)

 **Figure 7.:** (A) The electrostatic surface potential, calculated using APBS (Baker et al. 2001) and displayed using PyMOL (Schrödinger 2015), of the ZAP-70 kinase domain (PDB code 1U59) and the Lck kinase domain (PDB code 1QPJ).
 (B) Schematic representation (left) and an instantaneous structure from a molecular dynamics simulation (right) of the ZAP-70 kinase domain bound to a peptide containing LAT Tyr 226.
-(C) Two different instantaneous structures from molecular dynamics simulations of ZAP-70 bound to the same peptide, highlighting key kinase-substrate interactions.DOI: http://dx.doi.org/10.7554/eLife.20105.018
+(C) Two different instantaneous structures from molecular dynamics simulations of ZAP-70 bound to the same peptide, highlighting key kinase-substrate interactions.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp1-v4.jpg)

-**Figure 7—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.20105.019

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp2-v4.jpg)

-**Figure 7—figure supplement 2.:** The presence of a hydrogen bond in an instantaneous structure is noted in the graphs with a dot when the hydrogen bond distance was less than 2.5 Å. Side chains in the chemical structure schematic are omitted for clarity.DOI: http://dx.doi.org/10.7554/eLife.20105.020
+**Figure 7—figure supplement 2.:** The presence of a hydrogen bond in an instantaneous structure is noted in the graphs with a dot when the hydrogen bond distance was less than 2.5 Å. Side chains in the chemical structure schematic are omitted for clarity.

 ![Figure 7—figure supplement 3.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp3-v4.jpg)

-**Figure 7—figure supplement 3.:** A red dot indicates that, in that particular instantaneous structure, the two atoms connected by a dotted red line in the schematic were less than the distance cutoff noted above each graph.DOI: http://dx.doi.org/10.7554/eLife.20105.021
+**Figure 7—figure supplement 3.:** A red dot indicates that, in that particular instantaneous structure, the two atoms connected by a dotted red line in the schematic were less than the distance cutoff noted above each graph.

 ![Figure 7—figure supplement 4.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp4-v4.jpg)

-**Figure 7—figure supplement 4.:** Red dots indicate that the distance between Asp 225 Cγ and Lys 504 Nε was less than 5 Å in that particular instantaneous structure, and blue dots correspond to the same measurement for Asp 225 and Lys 538.DOI: http://dx.doi.org/10.7554/eLife.20105.022
+**Figure 7—figure supplement 4.:** Red dots indicate that the distance between Asp 225 Cγ and Lys 504 Nε was less than 5 Å in that particular instantaneous structure, and blue dots correspond to the same measurement for Asp 225 and Lys 538.

 ![Figure 7—figure supplement 5.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp5-v4.jpg)

-**Figure 7—figure supplement 5.:** Ion pairs were defined as existing when the distance between a LAT Glu Cδ atom was less than 4.5 Å from a ZAP-70 Lys Nε atom.DOI: http://dx.doi.org/10.7554/eLife.20105.023
+**Figure 7—figure supplement 5.:** Ion pairs were defined as existing when the distance between a LAT Glu Cδ atom was less than 4.5 Å from a ZAP-70 Lys Nε atom.

 ![Figure 7—figure supplement 6.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp6-v4.jpg)

-**Figure 7—figure supplement 6.:** Red dots indicate that the distance between Glu 231 Cδ and Arg 514 Cζ was less than 5 Å in that particular instantaneous structure.DOI: http://dx.doi.org/10.7554/eLife.20105.024
+**Figure 7—figure supplement 6.:** Red dots indicate that the distance between Glu 231 Cδ and Arg 514 Cζ was less than 5 Å in that particular instantaneous structure.

 ![Figure 7—figure supplement 7.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp7-v4.jpg)

-**Figure 7—figure supplement 7.:** All peptides were used at a concentration of 500 μM, and both kinases were used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.025
+**Figure 7—figure supplement 7.:** All peptides were used at a concentration of 500 μM, and both kinases were used at a concentration of 1 μM.

 ![Figure 7—figure supplement 8.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp8-v4.jpg)

-**Figure 7—figure supplement 8.:** All peptides were used at a concentration of 500 μM, and both kinases were used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.026
+**Figure 7—figure supplement 8.:** All peptides were used at a concentration of 500 μM, and both kinases were used at a concentration of 1 μM.

 ![Figure 7—figure supplement 9.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig7-figsupp9-v4.jpg)

-**Figure 7—figure supplement 9.:** All peptides were used at a concentration of 500 μM, and all three kinases were used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.027
+**Figure 7—figure supplement 9.:** All peptides were used at a concentration of 500 μM, and all three kinases were used at a concentration of 1 μM.

 Using this starting structure, we generated five molecular dynamics trajectories that ran for 500 ns each (Supplementary files 1 and 2).
 In all five simulations, the short antiparallel β sheet formed by the peptide and the activation loop persisted for the length of each trajectory (Figure 7—figure supplement 2).
 Additionally, the phospho-acceptor tyrosine residue often adopted a configuration in close proximity to the catalytic aspartate residue (Asp 461) and the γ-phosphate of ATP, consistent with the requirements for phospho-transfer (Figure 7—figure supplement 3).